vmware-archive/bosh-generic-sb-release/README.md

      * Endpoint to download any dependencies or 3rd party libraries required by service broker application
      * Persistence store details
      * Managed target server details
-     * Internal Plans managed by Broker
+     * Internal Services managed by Broker
      * On Demand plans to be created on the broker
      * If running on bosh-lite, set the create_open_security_group attribute to true to allow the service broker app to interact with other apps.
    * Run the make_manifest.sh providing 'warden' or 'vsphere' to indicate the platform
    * A new manifest would be generated with the Bosh Director UUID based on the bosh target
+   * If any variables were added via the customizeRelease script and no default values were provided, the teplate file would have '_FILL_ME_' as value.
+Please edit before deploying the manifest (or even before generating the manifest).
  * Edit the run.sh script to point to the newly generated manifest rather than the boiler plate templates
  * Note: Everytime, new properties/attributes are added in the job spec or erb files, make sure corresponding changes are added to the templates/*properties.yml file and manifest is regenerated.